iyashaa/fraud-risk-bank-classification/README.md

 ## Objectives

+* Use cluster-based labels from the previous project as the target variable.
 * Prepare the dataset for classification modeling.
 * Perform data preprocessing and feature engineering.
 * Split the dataset into training and testing data.